hpssjellis/pixy-spark-core-rover/README.md

 Flash the code to your core.

+Really important to train the Pixy with the color you want the rover to follow and then check on Pixymon that the reading is a good one.
+I had all kinds of issues since I thought the color was preperly trained but it wasn't.

 Sorry.
 I only just learnt how to make a proper Spark.io library file and I have not done that yet.